100th ARW participates in flyover in honor of Greece's bicentennial of Independence

-Two U.S. Air Force F-16 Fighting Falcon aircraft assigned to the 31st Fighting Wing from Aviano Air Base, Italy, fly alongside a KC-135 Stratotanker aircraft assigned to the 100th Air Refueling Wing from Royal Air Force Mildenhall, England, above the Adriatic Sea, March 25, 2021.
-The 100th ARW participated in an aerial refueling of F-16s above the Adriatic Sea and a flyover above Athens, Greece, in honor of Greece’s bicentennial of independence.
+A U.S. Air Force F-16 Fighting Falcon aircraft assigned to the 31st Fighting Wing from Aviano Air Base, Italy, approaches a KC-135 Stratotanker aircraft, assigned to the 100th Air Refueling Wing from Royal Air Force Mildenhall, England, during aerial refueling above the Adriatic Sea, March 25, 2021.
+The 100th ARW participated in an aerial refueling and a flyover above Athens, Greece, in honor of Greece’s bicentennial of independence.
 (U.S. Air Force photo by Senior Airman Jennifer Zima)

 |Date Taken: